mastodon/blog/content/posts/2024-10-09_trunk_and_tidbits-september_2024/index.md

 # From the wider community

 One of our community members, [@gee@framapiaf.org](https://framapiaf.org/@gee/), recently pointed out that [you can now add your Mastodon profile link to your Steam profile](https://framapiaf.org/@gee/113236663066085795).
-Meanwhile, our developer advocate [Andy](https://macaw.social/@andypiper) has ssuggested to Ko-fi that they add Mastodon as a social media option, but we’re still waiting for them to implement it.
+Meanwhile, our developer advocate [Andy](https://macaw.social/@andypiper) has suggested to Ko-fi that they add Mastodon as a social media option, but we’re still waiting for them to implement it.
 It would be great to see more platforms supporting Fediverse profiles!

 # Thank you

 We truly appreciate your support and feedback.
-September was a fantastic month, with two betas and a release candidate for 4.3, and your input has been invaluable in shaping the final release.
-We hope you enjoy the new features and improvements, and we’re already working on more for the future.
+September was a fantastic month, with two betas and a release candidate for 4.3, and your comments and input helped to shape the final release.
+We hope you enjoy the new features and improvements - we’re already working on more for the future.

 As always, if you want to help us, we appreciate your donations.